rails/rails/guides/source/active_record_querying.md

 Finding by SQL
 --------------

-If you'd like to use your own SQL to find records in a table you can use +find_by_sql+.
-The +find_by_sql+ method will return an array of objects even if the underlying query returns just a single record.
+If you'd like to use your own SQL to find records in a table you can use `find_by_sql`.
+The `find_by_sql` method will return an array of objects even if the underlying query returns just a single record.
 For example you could run this query:

 ```ruby
 Client.find_by_sql("SELECT * FROM clients